skelsec/aardwolf/README.md

  - Supports credssp auth via NTLM/Kerberos.
  - Built-in proxy client allows SOCKS/HTTP proxy tunneling without 3rd part software
  - PtH via CredSSP+Restricted admin mode
- - Scriptable Keyboard, Mouse input and CLIPBOARD input/output
+ - Scriptable Keyboard, Mouse input and Clipboard input/output
- - Can run in headless mode, no GUI required
+ - Can run in headless mode, no GUI required (read: no need for Qt)

 # Example scripts
- - `aardpclient` Basic RDP client running on top of QT5.
+ - `aardpclient` Basic RDP client running on top of Qt5.
 Can copy-paste text, handles keyboard and mouse.
  - `aardpscreenshot` RDP ?screenshotter? scans the given target/s or network ranges for open RDP clients, tries to log in either with or without credentials and takes a screemshot
  - `aardpcapscan` RDP login capability scanner identifies the supported login protocols on a target or network ranges.